simesy/satis/README.md

 ### Breakdown of the above:

-* `saasplus` is an additional whitelist of modules which are not in the GovCMS distribution.
+* `whitelist` is an additional whitelist of modules which are not in the GovCMS distribution.
 (You may not be able to edit your composer.json to add these packages.)
 * `"packagist.org": false` prevents adding modules and packages from https://packagist.org.
 * `"~1"` allows us to keep the composer.json requirements very loose (best practice) as